cms-opendata-workshop/workshop2024-lesson-exploring-cms-nanoaod/episodes/03-nanoaod-dataset.md

 :::::::::::::: solution

-Go back to the [pre-exercise](https://cms-opendata-workshop.github.io/workshop2024-lesson-cpp-root-python/instructor/06-uproot.html) to see how to open the file names using uproot.
+Go back to the [pre-exercise](https://cms-opendata-workshop.github.io/workshop2024-lesson-cpp-root-python/instructor/06-uproot.html) to see how to open the file using uproot.

 If you need exercising, try to do this without looking at the solutions!